cyKamau/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-Delete the directory my first directory in tmp
+script that changes the working directory to the previous one